sebastianalgharaballi/sebastianalgharaballi.github.io/README.md

 ### About Me

+Thanks for clarifying.
+Here's your original narrative, preserved in tone and voice, but updated to reflect your completed degree and current professional status:

+---

 At heart, I've always been a creative storyteller.
 As a child, I eagerly anticipated writing hour in class, valuing it as a time to explore my imagination and express myself without social fears.
 Simultaneously, my love for sports blossomed.
 At age 8, I became captivated by basketball, drawn to its emphasis on **precision** and **decision-making**.
 I marveled at the practice required for shooting accuracy and was fascinated by the **strategic** aspects of coaching and team management.
 Technology was another childhood passion.
 Though often denied the latest gadgets, I always researched how devices worked, viewing them as tools to enhance lives.
 These early interests would all converge later in unexpected ways.

 Entering college at UC San Diego, I initially chose English as my "safe" major.
 However, I quickly realized this path didn't encompass all my passions and career goals.
-Feeling lost, I then discovered **Cognitive Science** and **Data Science** – fields that perfectly aligned with my diverse interests.
+Feeling lost, I then discovered **Cognitive Science** and **Data Science**—fields that perfectly aligned with my diverse interests.
 Here, I could explore the cognition behind decision-making, learn about life-changing technologies like **machine learning and AI**, and apply these tools to projects tailored to **my passions**.
 Importantly, I could continue to express my **creativity** through data visualization and analytical writing.

-Now, as a Data Science Master's student at UC Irvine, I'm furthering my skills and embracing challenges.
-I love working from the ground up to solve problems, combining the creative magic and precise nature I've cultivated since childhood.
-My analytical mindset aligns with sectors prioritizing decision-making, risk management, and pattern recognition.
+After completing my Master's Degree in Data Science at UC Irvine, I stepped fully into the world I had been preparing for.
+Today, I work as an AI and machine learning engineer building real-world systems that connect human insight with advanced technology.
+Whether I'm developing LLM-powered tools, refining machine learning algorithms, or improving how people and data interact at scale, I’m driven by the same values I had as a child: curiosity, creativity, and precision.

-As I progress towards my December 2024 graduation, I reflect on my journey.
-From the quiet child who loved writing and basketball to the imaginative tech enthusiast, each experience has shaped my approach to data science.
-My story has given me a unique perspective, blending creativity with **analytical rigor** and a passion for understanding complex systems.
-Looking ahead, I envision myself as an **innovator** in data science, using this unique blend to uncover insights, solve complex problems, and drive impactful decisions.
-My diverse background isn't just a part of my story—it's the lens through which I aim to reshape the landscape of data science, applying my creative and analytical thinking to continue driving innovation in the field.
+From the quiet kid who loved writing and basketball to the builder of intelligent systems, each step in my journey has shaped how I think about data science.
+My work blends **analcytical rigor** with creative insight and a passion for understanding complex systems.
+I aim not just to solve problems, but to reshape how we see and solve them—through a lens that connects human experience with technological innovation.

 ### Education

-I am currently pursuing a Master’s in Data Science at UC Irvine, set to graduate in December 2024.
-I hold a Bachelor’s in Machine Learning and Neural Computation from UC San Diego’s Cognitive Science department.
+I hold a Master’s in Data Science from UC Irvine, and a Bachelor’s of Science in Machine Learning and Neural Computation from UC San Diego’s Cognitive Science department.
 Additionally, I earned a certification in Machine Learning Methods from UC San Diego Extension.

 <div align="center">
   <img src="uci_photo.jpg" alt="Description of image 1" width="250" style="display: inline-block; margin: 0 10px;">